milesgwood/milesgwood.github.io/pages/drupal/SimpleSamlPHP.md

 ),
 ```

-7. Edit the .htaccess file in docroot
+Edit the .htaccess file in docroot
-  -Add the two lines with + diff to the docroot/.htaccess
+- Add the two lines with + diff to the docroot/.htaccess

 ```
 # Copy and adapt this rule to directly execute PHP files in contributed or